-It’s easy to visit Tikal without a guide – from prices & transport to a complete temple guide, find out everything you need to know on our self-guided tour of Tikal!
+It’s easy to visit the Tikal ruins without a tour – from prices & transport to a complete temple guide, find out everything you need to know on our self-guided tour of Tikal!

-Tikal is one of the top destinations in Guatemala – let’s take a look at the history behind these magnificent ruins.
+The Tikal ruins are one of the top destinations in Guatemala – let’s take a look at the history behind these magnificent ruins.